Welcome to The Floating Gallery

 The Floating Gallery has been designed to provide you with a selection of rooms to view exhibitions and a gallery shop at the end, where you can purchase prints and cards.
 You can also purchase artworks from this site via a personal transaction.

-Where to begin?
-Well I guess discovering Ceramics was a Catalyst for taking my artistic skills work more seriously.
-I had always been creative, and preferred to spend my free time drawing, sewing and experimenting with media.
-When I began creating Ceramics I felt immediately in tune with the visceral experience of handling clay.
+I have always been creative.
+Since I was young I preferred to spend my free time drawing, painting and sewing.
+My professional career began in Ceramics and I felt immediately in tune with the visceral experience of handling clay.
 In my early 20’s I took employment as a Ceramics Technician at The Workshop Gallery in Chepstow.
-A position I absolutely loved, though the work was extremely strenuous at times, with lots of heavy lifting, mixing large quantities of glazes and plaster.
-Sometimes it was more technical, experimenting with glazes and slips and firing the kiln.
-Another aspect of this work that I deeply loved was the setting up of gallery exhibitions from start to finish.
-From filling nail holes, repainting the gallery space, assembling stands and setting out the exhibitions, to labelling the work and opening preview nights and sales.
-During this time I also worked in the Makers Gallery on the Hayes in Cardiff, I set up exhibitions for South Wales Potters and joined the Makers cooperative in Penylan Road, Cardiff.
+One aspect of this work that I deeply loved was the setting up of gallery exhibitions from start to finish.
+During this time I also worked in the Makers Gallery in Cardiff and I set up exhibitions for South Wales Potters.

 After my degree I spent some time as a book seller, specialising in art books, before starting my teacher training.
 I loved this time in my life, I soon became quite a swat, and revelled in high grades becoming one of only 4 who gained a distinction.

 I worked for 17 years in community education teaching Painting and Drawing, Oil Painting, Ceramics, Interior Decorative effects and crafts.
-During this time I was still creating my own artwork, but didn’t see myself as a professional artist, as the paperwork was overwhelming and provided me with little time for my own development.
-I was teaching in 4 boroughs, Newport, Torfaen, Caerphilly and Cardiff.
-I also took 3 years City and Guilds Interior decorating and decorative effects and qualified as a YMCA Exercise to music instructor.
+I taught in 4 boroughs, Newport, Torfaen, Caerphilly and Cardiff.
+I also completed City and Guilds Interior decorating and decorative effects and qualified as a YMCA Exercise to music instructor.

-When I was made redundant In 2014, I decided the only way to continue teaching was to start up independently.
-I set up Art School Wales to deliver the kind of fine art courses I always wished were available to me.
-Courses that focus on the fundamentals of good practice and ethic.
+When I was made redundant In 2014, I set up Art School Wales delivering courses that focus on the fundamentals of good practice and ethic.
 My courses teach both the basics, and advanced skills to allow artists to improve and forever expand their comfort zones.
 You can find out more about Art school Wales at my website artschoolwales.co.uk.

 It wasn’t long before I realised just how much of my time had formally been taken up with excessive paperwork.
 While teaching 12 frequently sell out classes to over 140 students as Art School Wales, I was able to create much more of my own work.
 And I now work as a professional artist alongside teaching.